tikzit/tikzit/README.md

     $ brew link --force qt5

 or add `/usr/local/opt/qt/bin` to your `$PATH`.
-Once this is done, TikZiT can be build from the command line via:
+Once this is done, TikZiT can be built from the command line via:

     $ qmake -r
     $ make